 You should never take a good friend for granted and today I am dedicating this post to a personal friend of mine who has enough dexterity in her listening ears to withstand my monetary hour long personal “podcasts.”
-I call her my Money Friend because the majority of our topic revolve around the almighty dollar.
+Her name is Soap but I call her my Money Friend because the majority of our topic revolve around the almighty dollar.
 Readers might not know this but…

 waits for the waves of shuddering shock to die down